Home / Industries / B2B SaaS

 Case 01 · Bootstrapped B2B SaaS · $2M ARR

 The company had reached $2M ARR on founder-led sales and referrals.
 A marketing hire had been running campaigns for eight months.
 Pipeline was inconsistent.
 The founding team still closed most deals.
 There was no ICP definition tighter than "mid-market B2B companies."
-The diagnostic compressed the ICP to a single cohort, rebuilt positioning around a specific workflow problem, and defined the go-to-market motion the team would run.
+The growth build compressed the ICP to a single cohort, rebuilt positioning around a specific workflow growth question, and defined the go-to-market motion the team would run.

 Fourteen months later: $5M ARR.
 The marketing team ran the motion.
 Leadership closed strategically.
 CAC payback dropped from unmeasured to 11 months on the primary cohort.